 Under NCLB, the other required academic indicator for determining AYP for districts and schools with grade 12 is graduation.
-For all other schools, Oregon selected attendance as the additional indicator.
-States are required to establish targets for the other academic indicators used to determine whether a school or district has met adequate yearly progress, but the targets for the other indicators are not required to increase over time.
+For schools without grade 12, Oregon selected attendance as the additional indicator.
+States are required to establish targets for the other academic indicators used to determine whether a school or district has met adequate vearly progress, but at this time the targets for the other indicators are not required to increase over time.